findingcorey1/Obsidian/ASIA 1125/Midterm/Midterm 1.md

 	5. At the proper ritual moments the spirits would be called down from heavens to enter the temple and to be sacrificed to as ancestor, then called on to act like ancestor and treat the living as descendants who should be supported
 	6. ==Conceived as something like the sacred moral power of the cosmos
 	7. ==In transmitted text and bronze inscriptions, it was said that the rule fo zhou kings were linked to heaven
-		1. ==A king and dynasty could rule only so long as they retain
+		1. ==A king and dynasty could rule only so long as they retained heavens favour
+		2. If a king neglected his sacred duties and acted tyrannically, heaven would display its displeasure by sending down ominous portents and natural disasters.
+		3.
 25. Ancestors (early spiritual practices)
 	1. The goal was to use sacrifice to transform the recently deceased spirits into ancestors who the would be called upon in support of their descendants
 	2. The separation of the souls from the spirit and converting the spirit into ancestor is not always successful; for the recently deceased the spirit could link up with the souls and energies and thus become dangerous ghosts and the more distant ancestors tend to become indifferent to the needs of the living